Generative AI Guide 2025: How ChatGPT, Grammarly & AI Work

 Yes

-Uses gen AI to provide personalized shopping experiences with virtual try-ons.
+Uses generative AI to provide personalized shopping experiences, virtual try-ons, and curated recommendations.

 Grok